 These rates and fees are a solid security layer, but they don’t make the Reflect the lowest-cost balance transfer card if you need a better safety net.
-For example, the Discover it® Balance Transfer card offers an 14.99 percent to 25.99 percent variable APR while waiving your foreign transaction fees and penalty APR and first late payment fee (then up to $41).
+For example, the Discover it® Balance Transfer card offers an 16.49 percent to 27.49 percent variable APR while doesn't charge foreign transaction fees, or penalty APR and waives the first late payment fee (then up to $41).

 However, the Citi Simplicity gains an edge in the deeper card terms once you notice its no annual fee, penalty APR or late payment fee policy.
 Granted, the Wells Fargo Reflect doesn’t charge an annual fee or penalty APR either, but its crucial intro APR extension benefit may evaporate if you miss your payment date — and you’ll owe an up to $40 late fee to boot.

 The Wells Fargo Reflect card is the better card for applicants that expect to put purchases on their card while paying off their previous balance, but the Citi Simplicity is the wiser option if you can’t promise you won’t miss a payment date.